paulsj-80/twisted-rest-example/README.md

 This is a combination of Python2.7, Twisted, AngularJS (+Restangular), PostgreSQL and REST interface.
 Main target is to have a base for concurrent, extensible REST server intended for IO-bound applications.

+## How to install and launch

+1) deploy on PostgreSQL with src/deploy-postgresql.sql
+2) alter service-postgresql.conf if needed
+3) pip install -r requirements.txt
+4) cd src
+5) python service.py

+## Scaling

 In order to parallelize it should be split in few layers:
 1) web-request layer which would receive incoming requests and dispatch them into event queue, such as RabbitMQ, Redis or Celery.
 There should be a function to group requests and send dependent ones to single process in layer 3.
 This layer can be based on existing code, by using controllers (classes which form REST URLs);
 2) event-queue layer (RabbitMQ);